This Hibiscus Iced Tea Recipe is one of those perfect summer drinks! It’s unique, refreshing, and definitely delicious!

 It’s a pretty small list!

-Hibiscus flowers: You’ll need dried FOOD GRADE hibiscus flowers.
+- Hibiscus flowers: You’ll need dried FOOD GRADE hibiscus flowers.
 Food grade is most important here.
 Organic is great if you can get them, but if not, regular ones will do just fine.
+Typically we only use the petals of the flower, nothing else.
+They’ll come dried and the minute you add them to water, you’ll see them imparting their gorgeous color.

-Candied ginger: This is optional but I love the slight hint of spiciness that ginger gives to the drink.
-I used candied because that’s what I had on hand, but if you prefer not to have the added sugar to the drink, then you can choose fresh grated/sliced or even powdered.
+- Candied ginger: This is optional but I love the slight hint of spiciness that ginger gives to the drink.
+I used candied because that’s what I had on hand, but if you prefer not to have the added sugar then try adding fresh grated/sliced or even powdered.

 How Do I Make Hibiscus Ginger Tea?

-You can serve this tea in a combo of half hibiscus tea and half flavored seltzer water.
-In this recipe, I used pineapple seltzer water that’s carbonated so it adds even more interest to the drink with the carbonation.
+You can serve this tea in a combination of half hibiscus tea and half-flavored seltzer water.
+In the past, I’ve added pineapple seltzer water that’s carbonated so it adds even more yummy flavors and bubbles.
+I’m all about carbonated beverages!

 Use pineapple, mango, orange, peach, and any berry-flavored carbonated water.
-Using a lemon – lime soda would be wonderful with this as well.
-You can also serve the iced tea with pieces of fruit to infuse such as watermelon, berries, etc.
+Using a lemon-lime soda would be wonderful with this as well.
+You can also serve the iced tea with pieces of fruit like raspberries or strawberries to infuse those flavors with the tea.

-If you wanted to make it more of an adult cocktail, then you could easily add an ounce of light rum or vodka would be a nice addition.
+If you want to make it more of an adult cocktail, then you could easily add an ounce of light rum or vodka would be a nice addition.

 Looking for More Drink Ideas?